GannettDigital/api-docs/source/includes/_visitor_events.md

 |Unavailable|Cannot be determined|

 **Referrer Type**
-Describes the type of domain the visitor came from
+Describes the type of domain the visitor came from.
 | Field Name |Description |
 |---|---|
 |Search|Google.com, lycos.com etc.|